 More details of the Standard and our Maternity and Paternity Support (MAPS) programme are in Advancing diversity and inclusion.

 Evaluating the impact of our health & well-being initiatives

-We have commissioned multi-year studies to evaluate the return on investment (ROI) of our health programmes.
-These analyses examined risk prevalence data across ten lifestyle-related risk factors from 2008 to 2016.
-Other relevant data included programme participation, programme investments, and median annual compensation – which we used to determine productivity savings associated with changes in risk prevalence.
+We’ve commissioned multi-year studies to evaluate the return on investment (ROI) of our health programmes.
+These analyses examined risk prevalence data across ten lifestyle-related risk factors from 2008 to 2017.
+We also looked at data around programme participation, programme investments, and median annual compensation – which we used to determine productivity savings associated with changes in risk prevalence.